 160 Massachusetts Avenue

 Berklee’s first ground-up, custom-built facility boasts 173 residence hall rooms for 369 students, 23 practice rooms, six two-story common areas, a fitness center, and a 400-seat dining hall that doubles as a performance space.
-A 10-studio music production complex that is among the largest of its kind in the United States and nearing final installation is located floors below grade.
+A 10-studio music production complex that is among the largest of its kind in the United States is located floors below street level.
 The state-of-the-art building, located in the heart of Back Bay, offers space for living and learning and at 16 stories high, provides some of Boston's most spectacular views.

 Watch 160 Mass Ave. come to life in this time-lapse video set to music from Berklee alumni Imagine Dragons: